 LIMITATIONS OF LIABILITY: In the event of a dispute regarding the identity of an Applicant, such Application will be deemed to be made by the authorized account holder of the email address submitted at the time of Application.
 “Authorized account holder” is deemed as the natural person who is assigned to an email address by an Internet access provider, service provider or other online organization that is responsible for assigning email addresses for the domain associated with the submitted email address.
 Neither Sponsor nor its agencies are responsible for lost, late, stolen, illegible, misdirected, incomplete, or non-delivered Applications or email; or for lost, interrupted or unavailable satellite, network, server, Internet Service Provider (ISP), website or other connections availability, accessibility or traffic congestion, or miscommunications, or failed computer, network, telephone, satellite, or cable hardware, software or lines, or technical failure, or jumbled, scrambled, delayed, or misdirected transmissions, or computer hardware or software malfunctions, failures or difficulties, or other errors of any kind whether human, mechanical, electronic or network, or the incorrect or inaccurate capture of Application or other information or the failure to capture, or loss of, any such information.
 Neither Sponsors nor their agencies are responsible for any incorrect or inaccurate information, whether caused by website users, or by any equipment or programming associated with or utilized in this scholarship and assume no responsibility for any error, omission, interruption, deletion, defect or delay in operation or transmission, communications line failure, theft or destruction or unauthorized access to, or tampering with or hacking of website.
 Sponsors reserve the right, at their sole discretion, to disqualify any individual it finds may be tampering with the Application process or operation of the scholarship or website, may be acting in violation of the terms of the website or the Guidelines or may be acting in a non-sportsmanlike or disruptive manner, or with intent to threaten, abuse or harass any other person.
 Any attempt to deliberately damage any website or undermine the legitimate operation of this scholarship is unlawful and subject to legal action by Sponsors or their agents.
 IN NO EVENT WILL SPONSORS, THEIR PARENT COMPANIES, AFFILIATES, SUBSIDIARIES, RELATED COMPANIES OR AGENCIES BE RESPONSIBLE OR LIABLE FOR ANY DAMAGES OR LOSSES OF ANY KIND, INCLUDING DIRECT, INDIRECT, INCIDENTAL, CONSEQUENTIAL OR PUNITIVE DAMAGES ARISING OUT OF THIS SCHOLARSHIP, INCLUDING APPLICANTS’ ACCESS TO OR USE OF THE WEBSITE OR DOWNLOADING FROM AND/OR PRINTING MATERIAL DOWNLOADED FROM SAID WEBSITE.
 WITHOUT LIMITING THE FOREGOING, EVERYTHING ON THE WEBSITE IS PROVIDED “AS IS” WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT.
 SOME JURISDICTIONS MAY NOT ALLOW LIMITATIONS OR EXCLUSION OF LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES OR EXCLUSION OF IMPLIED WARRANTIES, SO SOME OF ABOVE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY.
 CHECK YOUR LOCAL LAWS FOR ANY RESTRICTIONS OR LIMITATIONS REGARDING THESE LIMITATIONS OR EXCLUSIONS.

-RECIPIENTS LIST: Recipients will be posted on the HACU website after Recipients have been verified, on or about September 16, 2019 For the name of the Recipients by mail, send a self-addressed business-size envelope with proper postage affixed by September 30, 2019 to: Café Bustelo® El Café del Futuro Scholarship Review Committee, 8415 Datapoint Drive, Suite 400, San Antonio, TX 78229.
+RECIPIENTS LIST: Recipients will be posted on the HACU website after Recipients have been verified, on or about September 1 or September 7, 2020 For the name of the Recipients by mail, send a self-addressed business-size envelope with proper postage affixed by November 30, 2020 to: Café Bustelo® El Café del Futuro Scholarship Review Committee, 8415 Datapoint Drive, Suite 400, San Antonio, TX 78229.